Bandra Terminus–Jammu Tawi Vivek Express

-The 19027/19028 Bandra Terminus - Jammu Tawi Vivek Express is an express train of the Vivek Express series belonging to Indian Railways that runs between Bandra Terminus and Jammu Tawi in India.
+The 19027 / 19028 Bandra Terminus - Jammu Tawi Vivek Express is an express train of the Vivek Express series belonging to Indian Railways that runs between Bandra Terminus and Jammu Tawi in India.

 It operates as train number 19027 from Bandra Terminus to Jammu Tawi and as train number 19028 in the reverse direction.

 Coaches

-The train has standard LHB rakes with a max speed of 110 kmph.
-The train consists of 20 coaches:
+The train has standard LHB rakes with a maximum speed of 130 km/h.
+The train consists of 22 coaches: